Using AGN lightcurves to map accretion disc temperature fluctuations: Discussion

 The flux maps for the mixed models closely resemble those of the pure fast outgoing model even when the slow ingoing wave is 6 times larger in amplitude.
 This visually illustrates the damping of the flux contribution from slow waves compared to fast waves.
 Note that the problem is even more severe for non-axisymmetric temperature fluctuations because they are smoothed in azimuth as well as radius.
 This effect provides a natural explanation of how disc-driven temperature fluctuations and slow-moving waves can dominate the temperature variability while the lightcurves are dominated by a lamppost signal.

 In fact, one could use slow higher-amplitude ingoing waves to drive a lamppost signal.
-As the ingoing temperature perturbations approach the inner radii of the disc, they could, by some mechanism, create a ``disc-driven lamppost'' with the slower time-scales of larger disc radii.
-This disc-driven lamppost then irradiates the disc to produce a fast lower-amplitude outgoing signal.
-Because of the smoothing properties of the disc, the lightcurves then appear to be dominated by this secondary signal even though it is a lower amplitude temperature perturbation than the driving ingoing wave.
+As the ingoing temperature perturbations approach the inner radii of the disc, they could create a ``disc-driven lamppost'' with the slower time-scales of larger disc radii.
+This idea is not dissimilar to the ideas in \citet{lyubarskii97} (see also \citealt{kotov01,uttley01}), where viscosity fluctuations in the outer disc drive changes in the accretion rates/luminosity of the inner disc.
+The disc-driven lamppost then irradiates the disc to produce a fast lower-amplitude outgoing signal.
+Because of the smoothing properties of the disc, the lightcurves are dominated by this secondary signal even though it is a lower amplitude temperature perturbation than the driving ingoing wave.

 Moreover, longer-term variability that cannot be explained by the lamppost model appears to become more prominent in lightcurves with longer temporal baselines, as in the case of Fairall~9 and Mrk~110 (\citealt{hernandez20} and \citealt{vincentelli21}, respectively).
 This is somewhat expected, in that longer time-scales are likely associated with larger physical scales, making the smoothing by the blackbody kernel less effective at damping the signal.
 Because the data used here all comes from short duration RM programs, they provide little information on the wavelength dependence of longer-time-scale variability.